ZachKnife1008/Doom-Intermission-Map-Screen-Project/README.md

 # Credits

-Map graphics done by DevilMyEyes
+Map graphics done by DevilMyEyes.

 Blood splat and arrow graphics based on Legacy of Rust, "id1.wad".